dylanmcmorrow5/MIST-4610/README.md

 Query 8 lists the five suppliers that have supplied the most medications, and the number of medications have they have supplied
 <img width="1059" alt="Query 8" src="https://github.com/dylanmcmorrow5/MIST4610GroupProject1/assets/148798141/765640d4-106b-4b5b-8bc6-333030934a31">

+Query 8 provides a rundown of the suppliers that have supplied the highest number of medications.
+This is important because it can help managers identify which suppliers the clinic should consider negotiating better terms with.

 Query 9 lists the visit with the highest number of tests performed.
 <img width="810" alt="Query 9" src="https://github.com/dylanmcmorrow5/MIST4610GroupProject1/assets/148798141/8a9d16fa-d179-42a1-aacf-96286cc1de52">